yellowtree/geoip-detect/readme.txt

 = 2.11.0 =

 The Download code of the automatically updated Maxmind file was rewritten for better performance.
+Also, AJAX support is now in beta (see documentation).

 = 2.9.2 =